DevShiftTeam/APIShift/ARCHITECTURE_AND_DESIGN.md

    * _parent_ - id of the parent entry.

 #### Memory
 The current session state is loaded into the `$_SESSION` array in PHP.
 The meta-data about the different states is stored in the cache under the key `session_states`.
 If no cache system is present, when when accessing data about session states, it will be loaded directly from the database.
+The system responsible for manipulating the session states is the [SessionState](#session-states-1).

 ### Tasks
+We encapsulate different processes as tasks, such that they can be called and attaches to any other part of the system as authorization processes and more.
+A Task holds a collection of processes, and each process has a representation of the flow of data between different entries and function during runtime.
+This way we save "meta-data" about the operation we want to make, and encapsulate it under a task.
+This kind of representation helps define processes using our control panel, and can be easily attached to other parts of the system.

+#### Database
+* ___tasks___ - id-name collection of the different tasks.
+* ___task_processes___ - A collection of task ids and the proccesses present for each task.
+  * _task_ - Id of the task.
+  * _process_ - Id of the process attached.
+* ___processes___ - id-name Table containing the list of names processes in the system.
+* ___process_connections___ - Represents which connections belong to which process.
+  * _process_ - Id of the process.
+  * _connection_ - Id of the connection.
+* ___connections___ - Each process has a list of connections.
+A connection defines a procedure between data elements.
+  * _id_ - Identification.
+  * _connection_type_ - Represents a connection type (defined below).
+  * _from_type_ - Represents a connection node type of the input (defined below).
+  * _from_ - Represents the ID of the input.
+  * _to_type_ - Represents a connection node type of the output (defined below).
+  * _to_ - Represents the ID of the output.
+* ___connection_types___ - A connection can represent a flow of data from one element to another (Flow), a function (Function), a predefined comparison rule (Rule) or another task (Task) or process (Process).
+* ___connection_node_types___ - A connection can hold different nodes, the from node represents the input node, and the to node represents the output node.
+Each node can be a sata entry (DataEntry) or source (DataSource), another connection's output (Connection) or a task (Task) or process (Process).

 ### Languages & Translation